zkhr/blog/panels/blog-029-artifacts.md

 something new.
 This time around, I went with **Rust**.

 I haven't used any languages with memory management since C/C++ at
-<span class="link" data-x="3" data-y="-9">university</span>, so actually
+<a class="link" data-x="3" data-y="-9">university</a>, so actually thinking
-thinking about the stack and heap and reference counting and all that was an interesting change of pace.
+about the stack and heap and reference counting and all that was an interesting change of pace.

 For some definition of interesting.
 Was that a `&str` or a `String` that I wanted?